FanaHOVA/ember-cli-backstop/README.md

 # if ember-cli <= 0.2.2
 ember install:addon ember-cli-backstop
 ```

+FYI: [CasperJS](https://github.com/n1k0/casperjs) will be installed globally with installation.

 ## Configuration
 The ember-cli-backstop generator will create a directory at `/tests/backstop ` containing a backstop.json file and an empty references directory.